bengfarrell/rgf-blog/content/blog/2019-08-06-sonoma-county-small-lot-wineries.md

 ## 2\.
 [Inspiration Vineyards](https://www.inspirationvineyards.com/)

+3360 Coffey Lane, Suite E\
+Santa Rosa, CA
-3360 Coffey Lane, Suite E, Santa Rosa Tasting Room: Fridays–Sundays, 11–4:30, or by appointment.
+Tasting Room: Fridays–Sundays, 11–4:30, or by appointment.

 [![wine road, inspiration vineyards, tasting room, sonoma county, santa rosa](https://thegourmez-wpmedia.s3.amazonaws.com/2019/08/WineRoad-227-500x334.jpg)](https://thegourmez-wpmedia.s3.amazonaws.com/2019/08/WineRoad-227.jpg)Inspiration Vineyard's tasting room is located inside a warehouse in urban Santa Rosa.
 The space is devoted to winemaking.
 Though "warehouse" may not be the most romantic image that comes to mind when thinking of wine tasting, visiting one is a genuinely interesting experience for wine enthusiasts, especially during harvest.
 Why?
 Because many small winemakers don't have the facilities to crush their grapes or store their fermenting wines themselves, so custom crush facilities, like the one Inspiration Vineyard runs, become hotbeds of harvest-time activities.